 If you had to guess, what age group is baby food made for: babies or adults?
 If you guessed babies, you're right, obviously—but you might be surprised to learn there's an actual diet plan where grown-ups are getting their calories from Gerber jars.
 Fitness guru Tracy Anderson reportedly first made the Baby Food Diet a thing, and it sounds all sorts of gross: Instead of eating real, wholesome food, you replace breakfast and lunch with 14 jars of baby food (pureed peas, included!) that are incredibly low in calories and won't give your body everything it needs to stay healthy.
 For more diet myth busting, check out these 20 Worst Food Myths That Still Persist.

 Thanks to Beyoncé, the Master Cleanse took off in 2006 when she used it to drop weight for the movie Dream Girls.
 Basically, it involves drinking a mix of lemon juice, maple syrup, cayenne pepper, and water 6 to 12 times a day.
-With the lack of calories, of course, you’ll lose weight—but at the cost of putting your body in harm’s way.
+With the lack of calories, of course, you'll lose weight—but at the cost of putting your body in harm's way.
 And even worse, once you stop, all the weight you lost will come right back.
-And for more on the celebrity-diet beat, check out Why Jennifer Lawrence Says She Can’t Diet.

 Cabbage Soup Diet